Dragod/Dragod/README.md

 -  networking,
 -  virtualization (proxmox)
 -  web development html/css(sass/stylus),
--  self-hosting.
+-  self-hosting (mostly with Docker)
-- 🌱 I’m currently learning how to build electron apps
+- 🌱 I’m currently learning how to build electron apps and other things such as Sql, SqlLite, Mongo.

 <!---
 Dragod/Dragod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.